 model.add(layers.Dense(units=16, activation='relu'))

-See deeplearning.md for more on activation functions.
+See My notes about Deep Learning for more on activation functions.

-Add L2 regularization to reduce overfitting:
+1. Regularization: add L2 regularization to reduce overfitting:

 model.add(layers.Dense(units=8, kernel_regularizer=tf.keras.regularizers.L2(0.1)))

-• You can specify other optimizers like:
+1. Optimizers: default is RMSprop.
+You can specify other optimizers like:

 model.compile(optimizer=tf.keras.optimizers.Lion(), loss='mse')